|

-Telenordia (now named "Tortenmann") TK-23 Kompressor: This is a boutique optical comp pedal from Germany.
-All of Tortenmann's pedals are based around a germanium transistor gain stage.
-Germ transistors are often used for the "vintage" wooly coloration they can add to a signal, and that is the case here.
-To my ears, this pedal does what the Menatone JAC was supposed to do; they both use a similar gain stage concept and a very similar (maybe the same) optical element, but while the Menatone ended up sounding kind of scooped and modern, the Telenordia has thick mids and a warm old-school tone with a sort of "raw" edgy character.
+To my ears, this pedal does what the Menatone JAC was supposed to do; they both use a similar optical element followed by a colorful gain stage, but while the Menatone ended up sounding kind of scooped and modern, the Telenordia has thick mids and a warm old-school tone with a sort of "raw" edgy character.

 The highest frequencies are gently rolled off, giving the overall tone a dark quality; the lows are quite strong, with maybe a little bit of the lowest frequencies reduced--but not enough to actually bother me, even with a low B on the bass.
-The make-up gain stage can be pretty noisy at higher levels; I found that if I fed it a nice clean strong input signal, kept the threshold high, and kept the output gain below 12:30, the noise level was not bad, quite tolerable.
+The make-up gain stage can be pretty noisy, especially at higher levels.
+I found that if I fed it a nice clean strong input signal, kept the threshold high, and kept the output gain below 12:30, the noise level was not bad, quite tolerable.
 But if you want to lower the threshold much for heavier squashing compression, that will mean turning the output gain up into the very-noisy range.
 That's to be expected from most germ gain stages, unfortunately.
 Another quirk of the germanium is that if this pedal is exposed to heat or direct sunlight for a few hours, it will stop working until it cools down.

 The construction is typical of good-quality small-run handbuilt pedals.
 The housing is plain unpainted aluminum with only minimal engraved markings.
 There is an internal dip switch that sets the LED light to indicate either on/off status or the amount of compression (but not both).
-It runs on normal Boss-type 9VDC, although they strongly recommend only using an isolated power supply or battery, not a daisy chain supply.
-The footswitch is true bypass.
+It runs on normal Boss-type 9V DC, although they strongly recommend only using an isolated power supply or battery, not a daisy chain supply.
+The footswitch is "true bypass".

 |